DeltaChain Reaches Market Capitalization of $272,093.75 (DELTA)

 DeltaChain Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as DeltaChain directly using US dollars.
-Investors seeking to trade DeltaChain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase DeltaChain using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as DeltaChain directly using U.S. dollars.
+Investors seeking to trade DeltaChain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy DeltaChain using one of the aforementioned exchanges.

 Receive News & Updates for DeltaChain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DeltaChain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.